Duane Wells: A Biography

 While at UCLA, Duane stumbled upon a flyer seeking a producer for a student short film.
 Seeking respite from the tedium of law school, he decided to throw his hat into the ring for consideration and landed the gig.
 Within weeks, he was learning how to produce short films alongside some of the best and brightest young filmmakers in the country.

-Jolted into coming to terms with his passion for the creative process, Duane left law school to co-produce a short-film based on the life of Wall Street wunderkind, Buddy Fletcher, entitled Black, Inc, which was screened around the country and began his affiliation with what would later become Windfall Productions.
+Jolted into coming to terms with his passion for the creative process, Duane left law school to co-produce a short-film based on the life of Wall Street wunderkind, Buddy Fletcher, entitled Black, Inc, which was screened around the country and began his long-term affiliation with what would later become Windfall Productions.
 In that same year, Duane made his first foray into publishing by writing a men’s fashion column titled “MaleBox” for DYSONNA Magazine, a Los Angeles-based urban arts and entertainment magazine.

 In just short of two years, Duane rose from contributing writer to Entertainment Editor to Managing Editor at DYSONNA quickly putting his imprimatur on what was already a superior, if struggling, publication.
 Under Duane’s direction, DYSONNA moved from a quarterly production schedule to a bi-monthly schedule, improved distribution, substantially increased the number and caliber of writing staff, added regular columns on lifestyle issues, grew its subscriber base exponentially and defined its focus on cutting edge personalities and fashion.